darkfrostx-cmd/neuropharm-sim-lab/README.md

 Key features shipped by the React app:

-- **Atlas overlays (NiiVue):** hash any selected receptor/node into deterministic MNI coordinates to keep the anatomical view responsive even without curated ROI volumes.
+- **Atlas overlays (NiiVue):** the crosshair now anchors to true anatomical centroids from the Allen Brain Atlas, and the viewer streams the official 10 µm CCF annotation volume plus EBRAINS surface meshes when available.
+  Hash-based fallbacks remain in place when no provenance is known.
 - **Graph neighbourhoods (Cytoscape + react-force-graph):** jump between top-down Cytoscape layouts and a bottom-up force graph with shared selection state.